-What does it mean when a policy is cancelled?
+What does it mean when a life insurance policy is cancelled?

 If a policy is cancelled, the benefits and cover cease, and no claims are paid after the cancellation date.
 There is also no refund of premiums.
 This is because life insurance is what is known as a risk product, which is different to an investment or savings product.
 In the case of a risk product, you are only covered against the insured risk, and the sum assured is only paid when the risk event happens, for a valid claim.
 In other words, if you cancel a life insurance policy, you won’t receive any premiums back as a refund, because the risk event has not happened.